nllz/IRTF-HRPC/draft-methodology.md

 ================

 Special thanks to all members of the hrpc RG who contributed to this draft.
 The following deserve a special mention: Stephane Bortzmeyer, dkg and Tim Sammut.
+We would also like to thank Molly Sauter, Arturo Filasto, Eleanor Saitta and all other who provided input on the draft or the ideas.

 Security Considerations
 ========================